Beverly Hills Food Delivery Accident Lawyer

 From 2014 to 2016, digital ordering and delivery grew 300 percent faster than dine-in traffic.
 In a study done in 2016, 20 percent of respondents said they use food delivery at least once a week.
 More recently, meal delivery services saw year-over-year growth of 15 percent collectively through the end of October of 2021 in the United States, according to data collected by Second Measure.

 Food delivery accident claims have never been as complicated as they are today.
 Let’s discuss why.
-For starters, these claims are logistically challenging because the popular food delivery companies go to great lengths to claim that their delivery drivers are not really employees but are independent contractors.
+For starters, these claims are logistically challenging since popular food delivery companies go to great lengths to claim that their delivery drivers are not really employees, but are independent contractors.

-Therefore, some delivery drivers may cause an accident by looking up an address instead of watching the road, speeding, disobeying right of way laws, working while exhausted, or making reckless turns or lane changes.
+Some delivery drivers may cause an accident by speeding, disobeying right-of-way laws, focusing on their phones rather than the road, working while exhausted, or making reckless turns or lane changes.

-The examples listed above are all common forms of negligent food delivery driver behavior which can subject a driver to liability for an accident.
-Therefore, the most important consideration a Beverly Hills food delivery accident attorney will assess when determining liability is, who was negligent?
+The examples listed above are all common forms of negligent food delivery driver behavior, which can subject a driver to liability for an accident.
+Therefore, the most important consideration a food delivery accident attorney will assess when determining liability is, who was negligent?

 Car accidents often result in serious injuries and significant property loss.
 The aftermath of a food delivery accident can be stressful, painful, and challenging an accident victim and their family.